 Because the Single Convention has not been amended with respect to cannabis legality, it is controversial whether the U.S. has acted lawfully in allowing many of its states to promulgate medical and adult use marijuana programs in defiance of that treaty and the CSA.
 Recent U.S. delegations to UNGASS have made the argument that there is “sufficient flexibility” under the Single Convention to accommodate what has occurred under our federalist system of government.
 That’s a topic for another day, but suffice it to say that the “sufficient flexibility” argument is a thin one.

 Many countries are no longer bothering with legal arguments, and simply ignoring their treaty obligations altogether.
 Canada and Uruguay are signatories to the Single Convention, and those countries have fully legalized sale and distribution of cannabis.
 Canada, for one, likely won’t even bother to withdraw from the Single Convention or submit reservations: It will just violate the treaty.
-Other countries around the world, from Israel to Germany to Columbia to Australia, have also pushed ahead to import or export medical marijuana in recent years.
-And many more, like the Netherlands and Spain, license or tolerate commercial or quasi-commercial marijuana activities.
+Other countries around the world, from Israel to Germany to Columbia to Australia, have also pushed ahead to import or export medical marijuana in recent years; commercial legalization is a natural next step.
+Finally, countries like the Netherlands and Spain license or tolerate commercial or quasi-commercial marijuana activities.

 Clearly, the Single Convention is outdated when it comes to cannabis prohibition, and global enforcement against licit marijuana economies is both impractical and legally problematic.
 In the coming months and years, countries will continue to legalize marijuana in abnegation of their treaty obligations, whether for moral or economic reasons.
 So let’s hope that the U.N. starts by acting on the W.H.O. recommendation to loosen controls on CBD, which shouldn’t be terribly difficult.
 But most importantly, let’s hope for an enlightened “big picture” approach on cannabis, even if that takes some work.